dkhorev/conf42-event-driven-nestjs-demo/README.md

 Join me for a talk on developing [scalable event-driven applications with NestJS](https://www.conf42.com/JavaScript_2022_Dmitry_Khorev_scalable_eventdriven_applications_nestjs).

-A transcript for my talk can be found here [Medium - Build Scalable Event-Driven Applications With Nest.js]().
+An article based on my talk can be found at [Medium - Build Scalable Event-Driven Applications With Nest.js]().

 If you’ve never tried NestJS - I’ll talk briefly about its advantages and use cases it can solve for you.